MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-iaas.md

 > [!IMPORTANT]
 > You must ensure the solution's RTO requirements can be met if you create entire deployment from scratch during failover.
 Routine simulation and testing of disaster recovery scenario is needed to ensure the deployment code is not broken.

-- A second approach is to deploy and maintain a scaled version of your production environment, that can function accurately for a small workload and can potentially be scaled up as necessary during failover to serve for production load.
-This is the most used method, especially for complex deployments where you don't want to take the risk of creating the entire environment or when you would like to failover quickly in order to provide a lower RTO.
+- A second approach is to deploy and maintain a scaled version of your production environment.
+A version that can function accurately for a small workload and can potentially be scaled up as necessary during failover to serve for production load.
+This option is the most used method, especially for complex deployments where you don't want to take the risk of creating the entire environment or when you would like to fail over quickly in order to provide a lower RTO.

 A third approach is you deploy and maintain your entire solution to the disaster recovery site for the fastest RTO and failover times at the expense of potentially doubling your cost.